Welcome to our new Musical Director - Tim Matthews

 “Oliver”, and “Les Misérables”, taking the part of Fantine.
 In addition she

-course this autumn at Kings College, London.
+course last autumn at Kings College, London.

 Go to listen to the choir to hear